brussell98/CSCE-4133-Work/README.md

 All programming tasks for my algorithms class.

-I wanted to get better at Rust so all code is written in Rust.
+I wanted to get better at Rust so almost all code is written in Rust.